Professional growth through caregiving

 If you are employed as a caregiver, you may be able to:

-• If your employer is an adult family home, assisted living facility, enhanced service facility or home care agency that is not affiliated with the Service Employees International Union (SEIU) you may take free continuing education classes through CareLearn.
+- If you work for an adult family home, assisted living, an enhanced service facility, or a home care agency that is not part of SEIU, you can take free classes through CareLearn.

-• If you are a member of SEIU, this includes individual providers employed by CDWA and some home care agency staff, register for classes through Continuing Education - SEIU 775 Benefits Group.
+- If you are an SEIU member, including individual providers with CDWA and some home care agency staff, you register through Continuing Education - SEIU 775 Benefits Group.

 If you are not currently employed you may be able to take classes for free through CareLearn or find approved community instructors.